henry-ha/movies-api/README.md

 You can use the search UI in the MoviesWeb .NET Framework project to query the API or anything else like PostMan to query the following endpoint locally: http://localhost:52630/api/

+http://localhost:52630/swagger will list all the API's available endpoint operations in a nice user friendly documentation